mayeedwin/code-refresh/README.md

 ### [Code Refresh VS Code Theme](https://marketplace.visualstudio.com/items?itemName=mayeedwin.coderefresh)

 And we have the stable version, up and running!
-Check out the [Change Log on VS Code](https://marketplace.visualstudio.com/items?itemName=mayeedwin.coderefresh) for any issues resolved or upfates added.
+Check out the [Change Log on VS Code](https://marketplace.visualstudio.com/items?itemName=mayeedwin.coderefresh) for any issues resolved or updates added.

 ### Installation